conservationtechlab/camml/README.md

 names: ['Cat', 'Dog']
 ```

-### Setting up Open Images Downloaderv4
+### Download some example data

+To try out the pipeline with an example dataset, follow the steps for
-Follow the "Setting up Open Images Downloaderv4" steps as described in the "Training custom TFLite models" section.
+installing the Open Images v4 data downloader as described in an
+earlier section.

 ### Setting up megadetector
 Follow the "Setting up megadetector" steps as described in the "Training custom TFLite models" section.

-### Install packages
+### Install necessary package dependencies

-You should create a new virtual environment before pip installing.
+You should switch to the virtual environment you created before for
+this training before installing the pip packages associated with this
+training pipeline:

+    workon camml_yolov8_training

+And then install the packages:

-`pip install ultralytics`
+    pip install ultralytics`

 ### (Optional) Install MLops software
 If you want to visualize your training data and results you can use ClearML.
 You will have to create an account and verify your credentials, then any YOLOv8 training experiment ran in this terminal will be logged to your ClearML dashboard.